AlieCat/AlieCat.github.io/about.md

 :---------------------------------|-----------------:
 **Software Engineer II**| **December 2018 - Present**

+**Risk and Fraud DevSecOps** |
+Using React and Redux to help update a risk and fraud management system for the Department of Homeland Security Citizenship and Immmigration Services.

 **Michoud Assembly Facility Learning Model** |
-Using Unity and C# to develop a learning module displayed on a computer, or virtual reality for use by students at UNO & LSU to inspire learning about the rocket manufacturing process.
+Used Unity and C# to develop a learning module displayed on a computer, or virtual reality for use by students at UNO & LSU to inspire learning about the rocket manufacturing process.

 **Helios Workflows** |
-Using Python and the Panel library within Django and Tethys to create a computation prototyping environment interface for DoD CREATE-AV Helios Simulations.
+Used Python and the Panel library within Django and Tethys to create a computation prototyping environment interface for DoD CREATE-AV Helios Simulations.
 Developed workflow pipelines for hover and forward flight perfomance calculations of rotorcrafts, returning simulation time series and volumetric data.

 **Prism** |
 Worked with Python and Docker to create a platform for Rendering Integration of Science and Manufacturing (PRISM) that will automate the integration of a Chemical Equilibrium Application Fortran model and an Excel model for Bimodal Nuclear Thermal Rocket.
 Implemented a platform to containerize multiple models, automate interactions, and process different test scenarios needed by NASA Shared Services Center (NSSC).